godelayheehoo/MIDImorphose/README.md

 - **Restore Defaults:**
   - Resets all menu-configurable settings to their default values.

+- **Disable All**
+  - Sets all probabilities to 0 and disables optional functions.

 **Navigation:**
 - Use the control pad/buttons to move between menu items and select options.
   - Up/Down: Move selection